The University Museum at Texas Southern

 Learn About the World through the Lens of a Camera

-Ray Carrington and Earlie Hudnall are photographers who have filmed the world as they know it.
-They have also shared their experiences with young people.
-Learn about the impact of photography on our view of the world.
-Event will have demonstrations along with a tour of the exhibit currently on display.
+Come meet and hear Ray Carrington and Earlie Hudnall, two photographers who have filmed the world as they know it.
+They have also shared their experiences with young people over the years and understand the power of photographic narratives.
+Learn about the impact of photography on one's view of the world.
+The afternoon event will have demonstrations along with a tour of the exhibit currently on display.
 Mr. Hudnall will showcase his work over the years.

 The Peace Hour, an initiative of Beyond the Decade

 Podcast, Blogspot Radio and OHZone.org Weekly